sbridges/ledgerble/README.md

 First install [ledger-cli](https://www.ledger-cli.org/)

-Download the [latest release] (https://github.com/sbridges/ledgerble/releases/latest), unzip it and run ledgerble.exe
+Download the [latest release](https://github.com/sbridges/ledgerble/releases/latest), unzip it and run ledgerble.exe

 If ledgerble isn't on your path, you can point to the ledger executable in the Options screen.